replicate / llama-7b

 Run time and cost

-This model runs on Nvidia A100 (40GB) GPU hardware.
-Predictions typically complete within 17 seconds.
-The predict time for this model varies significantly based on the inputs.
+This model runs on Nvidia A100 (80GB) GPU hardware.
+Predictions typically complete within 7 seconds.

 Readme